Quoting and charging clients

 - You take the risk - you are quoting blind and if the work turns out to take a lot longer (maybe the records are not kept as well as they initially appeared to be) then it may be unprofitable; and

 - Once a quote has been given it is often problematic to increase the fee in later years.

 Does ACCA have any rules on fees?

-The ACCA rulebook (starting page 334) has a section on fees (section 330) but subject to these, our view is that a professional accountant in public practice may quote whatever fee is deemed appropriate.
+The Code of Ethics and Conduct in the ACCA rulebook (starting page 93) has a section on fees (section 330) but subject to these, our view is that a professional accountant in public practice may quote whatever fee is deemed appropriate.
 The fact that one professional accountant in public practice may quote a fee lower than another is not in itself unethical.

 So what’s the best approach?